Collectivist anarchism: Decline of collectivism

 The rise of communism, which challenged the collectivist principles of the FTRE, eventually resulted in the organisation's dissolution.
-In 1888, the Catalan regional federation of the FTRE was reorganised into the Union and Solidarity Pact, which nominally retained a collectivist orientation, but accepted members from all tendencies.
+In 1888, the Catalan regional federation of the FTRE was reorganised into the Pact of Union and Solidarity (PUS), which nominally retained a collectivist orientation, but accepted members from all tendencies.
 The collectivist Ricardo Mella opposed the formation of the Pact, as he considered it to be a fundamentally communist organisation and worried it would undermine the FTRE.
 The collapse of the FTRE marked the supplanting of collectivism as the dominant anarchist ideology in Spain, as the communists consolidated control over the movement.
 Mella hoped to reconstitute the FTRE, refusing to even recognise its dissolution and proposing its reorganisation along more decentralised lines.
 But his efforts were ultimately futile, as most Spanish collectivists supported the dissolution of the FTRE.

 In the years that followed, efforts were made in the libertarian press to reconcile the split.
 In the pages of El Productor, the collectivist Cels Gomis i Mestre made appeals against dogmatism.
 Anarchists that opposed the schism eventually went on to establish the tendency of "anarchism without adjectives", in order to overcome the ideological disputes between the two factions.
 The collectivist-communist debate also inspired Errico Malatesta to develop towards a pluralist conception of anarchism.
 Although he personally favoured anarcho-communism, he distinguished between his desired ends and the means by which the social revolution would take place, believing that the organisation of society should be left to spontaneous development.
 He thus proposed a union between communists and collectivists, based on a common tactical line, arguing against dogmatism as an authoritarian instinct.
 But in spite of his pluralist inclinations, Malatesta continued to argue against collectivism, considering it to be incompatible with anarchism.

 By the end of the 19th century, collectivism had been reduced to a minority tendency in Spain, subsumed by anarcho-communism.
 This also gave way to the development of anarcho-syndicalism, which united community and labour organizing, overcoming both the localism of the collectivists and the conspiratorial nature of the communists.